 - Several bus routes serve Regent Road, which runs parallel to Bramley-Moore Dock and Everton’s new stadium.

-- There will be three commercially-operated shuttle bus services operating on matchdays, running from two hours before kick-off and from 15 minutes from the final whistle, but not during the match.
-The fare is a standard £2 single fare, and these routes are as follows:
+- There are four commercially-operated shuttle bus services operating on matchdays, running from two hours before kick-off and from 15 minutes from the final whistle, but not during the match.
+These routes are as follows:

 - 919 Service from / to Commutation Row / Lime Street